kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 Working in an organization offering attractive work arrangements including enough paid time, permanent employment, flexible work schedule, opportunity to take days off,  and remote support.

 ### DIFFICULT TO GET ENOUGH PAID TIME
 > Organization does not provide employees with as much of paid hours as they are asking for.
-Employees can complain about the lack of overtime opportunities, not having enough hours in a week or the fact that they are often being sent home early because there is simply nothing more for them to do.
+Employees can complain about a lack of overtime opportunities, not having enough hours in a week or the fact that they are often being sent home early because there is simply nothing more for them to do.

 __Exemplary statements reported by employees:__